In this incredibly competitive society of ours, how many of us truly feel good about ourselves?

-Sure, you sceptics may be saying to yourself, but what does the research show?
+Sure, you skeptics may be saying to yourself, but what does the research show?

-The bottom line is that according to the science, self-compassion does, in fact, appear to offer the same advantages as high self-esteem, with no discernable downsides.
+The bottom line is that according to science, self-compassion does, in fact, appear to offer the same advantages as high self-esteem, with no discernible downsides.

 The first thing to know is that self-compassion and self-esteem do tend to go together.
 If you’re self-compassionate, you’ll tend to have higher self-esteem than if you’re endlessly self-critical.
 And like high self-esteem, self-compassion is associated with significantly less anxiety and depression, as well as more happiness, optimism, and positive emotions.
 However, self-compassion offers clear advantages over self-esteem when things go wrong, or when our egos are threatened.